-Kenya Moore Says Porsha Williams A Copycat And Phaedra Parks Friendship Over
+Kenya Moore Says Porsha Williams Is A Copycat And Phaedra Parks Friendship Over

 The latest The Real Housewives of Atlanta episode featured an epic showdown between Porsha Williams and Kandi Burruss.
-The two women volleyed accusations against one another, including claims of lesbianism, sex dungeons and cheating.
+The two women volleyed accusations against one another, including claims of lesbianism, sex dungeons, and cheating.
 As the latest episode aired on Sunday night, Kenya Moore, who was once physically attacked by Porsha during a reunion show, accused Porsha of lying about Kandi.
 Kenya also accused Porsha of being her copycat.
 More surprisingly, Kenya also revealed that her friendship with Phaedra Parks has deteriorated yet again.

 As the latest episode aired on Sunday night, Kenya accused someone of stealing her look.